nitinkc/nitinkc.github.io/_posts/Java/performanceEngineering/2024-04-09-jvm-agruments.md

 `CICompilerCount` -  how many threads are available to run the compiling process

 `CompileThreshold` - the number of times a method/code needs to run before it is natively compiled

+# Compilation

+`-XX:+PrintCompilation` -  provides insight into the compilation process of methods by the JVM, including information about their optimization levels and status

+`-XX:-TieredCompilation`: This option disables tiered compilation, meaning that only the C2 compiler will be used.

+`-client`: This option instructs the JVM to use the client compiler (C1) as the default compiler.
+Prevent's C2 compiler to kick in if needed.

+`-server`: This option instructs the JVM to use the server compiler (C2) as the default compiler.

+`-d64`: This option specifies that the JVM should run in 64-bit mode, utilizing the larger address space available on 64-bit architectures.

+`-XX:CICompilerCount=n`

+`-XX:CompileThreshold=n`

+`-XX:+PrintCodeCache` : If the code cache is full, the warning message is `code cache is full, compiler has been disabled.`

+`InitialCodeCacheSize` is the size of the code cache when the application starts.
+The default size varies based on available memory, but it's often around about 160kB.

+`-XX:ReservedCodeCacheSize=150M` : is the maximum size of the code cache.
+In other words, the code cache can grow over time **up to the size** of the reserved code cache.

+`CodeCacheExpansionSize` dictates how quickly the code cache should grow as it gets full.
+How much extra space should be added each time the code cache is grown

 # Diagnostic and Troubleshooting
 `-XX:+UnlockDiagnosticVMOptions`: Unlocks diagnostic VM options for troubleshooting.